 Acer has been a player in the Chrome OS space since the early days of the Chromebook, routinely making some of the best Chrome laptops around.
 Now, with the Acer CXI3 (starting at $249; $519 as tested), the company is showing that it can deliver that same sort of market-leading capability in a mini desktop.
-Made for educational and professional use, the little Chromebox is the best Chrome-OS-based desktop available, but that distinction comes with a higher price tag than you might expect for a category originally defined by astoundingly low prices.
+Made for educational and professional use, the little Chromebox is the best mini PC with Chrome-OS available, but that distinction comes with a higher price tag than you might expect for a category originally defined by astoundingly low prices.

 How much does the Chromebox CXI3 cost?